 SMTP configuration for sending emails in Magento

 By default, Magento uses the ‘mail’ PHP function to send transactional emails.
-Unfortunately, it frequently results in those being delivered to a spam folder or not leaving your mail server in the first place.
-It happens because servers try to prevent spam from going out or into their client’s inboxes and these emails are often the first suspects.
+Unfortunately, this frequently results in emails being delivered to a spam folder or not leaving your mail server in the first place.
+This happens because servers try to prevent spam from going out or into their client’s inboxes and these emails are often the first suspects.
 What’s more, this function doesn’t incorporate any encryption, making your emails susceptible to spoofing and data breaches.

-In our case, we’ve added the Magepal’s extension to our Magento to demonstrate the example configuration using the SMTP credentials provided by Mailtrap Email API/SMTP Service.
+In our case, we’ve added Magepal’s extension to our Magento to demonstrate the example configuration using the SMTP credentials provided by Mailtrap Email API/SMTP Service.
 If you prefer, you are free to use the credentials of a different SMTP server, such as Gmail’s for example, in your project.

-Save and you’re all set with a Gmail account ready to send your Magento emails using Mailtrap’s Email API/SMTP Service.
+Save everything, and you’re all set to send your Magento emails using Mailtrap’s Email API/SMTP Service.

 Testing your Magento emails

-We mentioned earlier in the article that you should definitely test your emails before they’re sent to customers, and we haven’t changed our minds ;-).
-Testing should follow any new email configured and any change in the code responsible for sending them.
-Otherwise, you risk sending invalid links, wrong order confirmations and failed payment notifications when things actually went through.
+We mentioned earlier that you should definitely test your emails before they’re sent to customers, and we haven’t changed our minds ;-).
+Testing should follow any new email configuration and any change in the code responsible for sending them.
+Otherwise, you risk sending invalid links, wrong order confirmations, and failed payment notifications when things actually went through.